 We strives to educate future global leaders of the highest ability and integrity who are committed to improving the world for themselves and for others.
-The university’s Jesuit value of service to others is woven throughout all aspects of the Full-time and Evening MBA Programs.
+The university’s Jesuit value of service to others is woven throughout all aspects of the Full-time and Flex MBA.

 While attending Georgetown McDonough, you will live and learn at the global nexus of business, policy, and international affairs.
 As a business hub — particularly for high-tech and entrepreneurial startups — Washington D.C., is home to investment capital firms, start-up incubators, and the most highly educated citizenry of any major metropolitan area in the country.

 A diverse student body is integral to developing the university’s global mindset.
 Our students hail from 40 countries, and approximately 71 percent have lived, worked, or studied abroad.
 We encourage students from across the world to join our community of scholars and professionals at the McDonough School of Business.